Q. What is an abdominoplasty or “tummy tuck”?

 Q. Can this operation be combined with other types of plastic surgery?

-A. Yes.
-I have combined this procedure with liposuction, facelift, breast augmentation, breast reduction, hysterectomy, and gallbladder surgery.
-Combination surgery depends on the general health and age of the patient.
+A. Yes, I have combined this procedure with liposuction, breast augmentation, breast reduction routinely.
+Other procedures have been included if possible.
+Combination surgery depends on the general health and age of the patient and must be determined on an individual basis.

 Q. Is a tummy tuck painful?